brajeshwar/brajeshwar.github.io/_posts/2007/2007-04-09-indian-bpo-industry-leaping-forward-big-time.md

----
-layout: post
-title: Indian BPO industry leaping forward big time
+# Indian BPO industry leaping forward big time
----

 India Inc in its fury to become big and developed, is going on a frenzy overseas buy-outs and acquisitions.
 Some of them are Power and Energy (Reliance Energy, Tata Power and Lanco eyeing after Global power company - Globeleq with a valuation of over $2 billion), in Healthcare - Ranbaxy and Cipla are eyeing for Merck's generic business, expected to be valued at $5,2 billion, Tata Power eyeing coal in Indonesia which will cost about a billion dollar and Suzlon's hunt for REpower which might cost about $1.3 billion.